 As a patient, it’s scary be in the hospital.
 It’s equally scary when your loved one is in the hospital.
 We all worry about health and recovery.
 Most of us don’t worry about the risk of getting sicker from health hazards in the hospital.
 But we should.
 It turns out there are dangers lurking in every corner.
 Thanks to ECRI*, there is a list of 10 health hazards in hospitals and other healthcare facilities for 2019.
-This post covers 5 hazards – next week’s post will cover the remaining five.
+This post covers 5 hazards – see this next post in the series which covers the remaining five.

-Why is this list of health hazards so important?
+Why is this list of health hazards in hospitals so important?

 As with every other sector, people make mistakes, technology fails, and accidents occur.
 But with healthcare, patient lives are at stake.
 The goal of the ECRI list is to identify possible sources of danger or difficulty related to technology, so hospitals and other healthcare facilities can take steps to minimize the risk of patient harm.
 (Note – it seems to me that not all the items on their list are what one would generally consider related to technology, but this is how ECRI classified the list.
 Either way, these are all important hazards that need attention.)

 ECRI chooses the potential sources of danger they believe warrants the greatest attention for the coming year.
 The list does not delineate the most frequently reported problems or the issues causing the most severe consequences.
 Instead, their list highlights the health hazards in hospitals which they think should receive priority now.

 It’s worth noting that the experts at ECRI believe all the hazards on the list can be avoided or minimized through the careful management of technologies.
 And of course, not all hazards exist at every hospital or healthcare facility.

 1. Hackers disrupting healthcare operations